sjsivert/sjsivert/README.md

 ### Common files found in all apps and packages

--   `.prettierrc.js` - Defines the code formatting
+-   `.prettierrc.js` - Defines the code formatting (it does not use inheritance yet)

 ### Build everything

-To build all apps and packages, run the following command from the root of the project:
+To build all apps and packages, run the following command from the root of the project (this is mostly used when deploying):

 ```
 yarn build